m7amd777/finsec-application/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project was developed for the BBK Finsec Hackathon.